Free no-obligation site survey · Nationwide coverage Contact Us

 Where asbestos cement roofing sits across the county

 Oxfordshire’s commercial and rural building stock is full of 1960s to 1980s asbestos cement roofs, and they cluster in predictable places.
 Oxford’s eastern industrial fringe and the estates around the ring road carry portal-frame workshops and stores from the motor-industry era.
 The M40 logistics corridor at Bicester and Banbury is dominated by large warehouse and distribution roofs, with Banbury adding a strong manufacturing legacy.
 Didcot, Milton Park and the wider Science Vale mix ageing units with newer development.
 Around Witney and Carterton you find former mill premises and units serving the area near RAF Brize Norton.
 And across the Vale of White Horse and Cherwell, the agricultural belt carries mile after mile of corrugated sheet over barns, grain stores and livestock buildings.
+We’ve seen hundreds of these roofs.
 Most were built for a thirty-year life and have long outrun it.

-Encapsulation, repair or removal — the honest choice
+Encapsulation, repair or removal, the honest choice

-Asbestos Roof Encapsulation on a building of this type — condition is assessed on site before any specification.
+Asbestos Roof Encapsulation on a building of this type.
+Condition is assessed on site before any specification.

 When we will tell you to remove instead